 There are 8 basic steps that each spouse will have to go through during a contested divorce:

-Choose an attorney – This is usually handled separately in a contested divorce, where each spouse chooses their own attorney.
+This is usually handled separately in a contested divorce, where each spouse chooses their own attorney.
 Once you’ve chosen the attorney you would like to work with, an interview is done—this is where the attorney will collect all the necessary documentation from you to determine what you’re entitled to during court.

 This is the part of the process where spouses are able to obtain detailed information from each other about marital assets, income, custody and any other issues relevant to their case.
 This is done through written interrogatories, document requests, and depositions.
-During discovery, the spouses are able to request temporary orders for child support or alimony from the courts.
+During discovery, the spouses can request temporary orders for child support or alimony from the courts.

 Most judges encourage spouses to come to an agreement before the final court date.
 The judge may order the spouses to go to mediation, where a third party can try to help them negotiate any unresolved issues.
-If the spouses are unable to come to an agreement, the discovery phase will continue and the case will be scheduled for divorce court.
+If the spouses are unable to come to an agreement, the discovery phase will continue, and the case will be scheduled for divorce court.

 Do you need legal assistance for your contested divorce proceedings in the state of Alabama?
 The Alabama Family Law Group is here for you.
 We can ensure that your divorce is handled professionally and efficiently following Code of Alabama Title 30 – Marital and Domestic Relations.